Right now, in some parts of the world, it’s cold.

 If you’re not among the (whom I consider) lucky crowd that experiences balmy summer-like weather all year long, you’re probably in the same boat as I am… if not worse.

 In the dead of winter, you should prepare thoroughly before you leave the house.
-Rarely should you walk out with just a shirt and a coat.
+Rarely should you walk out with just a

 One, because you should probably put on pants.
 But also, two layers for your upper torso simply doesn’t cut it.